dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/scrapy.md

    store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.

 1. Next, follow the [destination documentation](../../dlt-ecosystem/destinations) instructions to add credentials for your chosen destination, ensuring proper routing of your data to the final destination.
-For more information, read the [General Usage: Credentials.](../../general-usage/credentials)
+For more information, read [Secrets and Configs.](../../general-usage/credentials)

 ## Run the pipeline

 In this section, we demonstrate how to use the `MySpider` class defined in "scraping_pipeline.py" to scrape data from "https://quotes.toscrape.com/page/1/".

 1. Start with configuring the `config.toml` as follows: